christensenjairus/byu-sandianl-tls-rtt-packages/README.md

 # POC Debian Packages for Webserver TLS-Based Proxy Detection
 ### BYU &amp; Sandia National Labs Capstone Project
 ##### Ubuntu 22.10 was used to create these packages
-Debian packages for Nginx and Apache with the custom (included) OpenSSL packages. ***These are all modified to calculate and provide the retrieval of TLS handshake round trip time and log it in webserver access logs.***
+Debian packages for OpenSSL, Nginx and Apache. ***These are all modified to calculate and provide the retrieval of TLS handshake round trip time and log it in webserver access logs.*** The OpenSSL changes could be used for other applications (e.g. SSH).

 *NOTE: This is a Proof of Concept and is not recommended for use in production environments.
-With some luck, this functionality will be released soon built-in to OpenSSL, Nginx, and Apache.
+This functionality will be released soon built-in to OpenSSL, Nginx, and Apache (see our pending pull request).
 Until then, this is recommended for testing only.*

 This SSL/TLS Handshake Round Trip Time (RTT) is useful on both the client and server side to detect if a proxy is in use.